amnrst/amnrst.github.io/how-to-teach-python-to-beginners.md

 ## How to teach python to beginners

 A while ago I wanted to teach my brother programming.
-The obvious language to start is python, so I googled a lot and found this awesome tutorial to start with [snakify.org](https://snakify.org).
+The obvious language to start with is python, because of it's simplicity.
+I googled a lot and found this awesome tutorial to start with [snakify.org](https://snakify.org).

 It goes through the basics, like variables, conditional statements, functions, lists, dictionaries, sets and some more.
 Once that is done, there should be a next step.
-So I thought to put together a small mini project, as the next step.
+I thought about it and came up with a small mini project, to harden the lessens learned from [snakify](https://snakify.org).

-The rest of this blog post is a description, for a mini programming project.
-I describes an address book for managing contacts.
+The rest of this blog post is the description, for a mini programming project.
+It describes an address book for managing contacts.

-## Address book program
+## The address book program

-Write a python program, lets call it `address-book.py` that helps the user, manage his contacts.
+Write a python program, lets call it `address-book.py` that helps the user, manage his phone contacts.

-Here is how the program should work,
+Here is how the program works, it takes a line as input and processes it.
-Each section will describe the input commands, and the expected results.

-The lines that start with `>>` are the outputs from program`
+The lines that start with `>>` are the inputs to the program.

 ```bash
 $ python3 address-book.py